Opening balance - What is the opening balance?

 The opening balance is the amount of funds in a company's account at the beginning of a new financial period.
 It is the first entry in the accounts, either when a company is first starting up its accounts or after a year-end.

 In an operating firm, the ending balance at the end of one month or year becomes the opening balance for the beginning of the next month or accounting year.
+The opening balance may be on the credit or debit side of the ledger.

 When an opening balance is present